 Before delving into the more complicated products, it is worth noting that many accidents as well as plenty of discomfort stem from the wearing of inappropriate footwear.
 Making sure the person in question is wearing supportive slippers in the home (bootee style with zip or Velcro fastening) and supportive, low-heeled, no-slip shoes for outdoors is definitely the first step.

-When it comes to freedom,?mobility scooters?can be life-savers.
-They can be used to go short distances straight from the home, or loaded into specially adapted cars (we?ll look at that later) for shopping trips around the town.
+When it comes to freedom, mobility scooters can be life-savers.
+They can be used to go short distances straight from the home, or loaded into specially adapted cars (we will look at that later) for shopping trips around the town.
 The choice of mobility scooters on the market is now quite staggering.
 When it comes to choosing, here are some key points to consider:

 - Sight, memory, perception and cognition.
 If visual, perceptual, memory or cognitive abilities are impaired or becoming impaired then mobility scooters are likely to be off the menu.

-Once you?ve decided on a mobility scooter, it?s probably time to consider a?car hoist?for it.
-Even if a mobility scooter is out of the question, a car hoist is invaluable for?standard wheelchairs?as well.
-The general rule of thumb in determining whether?your vehicle can be fitted with a car hoist?is as follows: as long as you are able to fit your mobility scooter or wheelchair into the gap of the boot then it should be able to cope with a hoist.
+Once you have decided on a mobility scooter, it is probably time to consider a car hoist for it.
+Even if a mobility scooter is out of the question, a car hoist is invaluable for standard wheelchairs as well.
+The general rule of thumb in determining whether your vehicle can be fitted with a car hoist is as follows: as long as you are able to fit your mobility scooter or wheelchair into the gap of the boot then it should be able to cope with a hoist.
 When the hoist is eventually chosen and fitted it will avoid the need for a change of car and gives great flexibility and freedom to travel.